KjaxStudios/Experimental-Learning/README.md

 #python language
  hello!
- some of us.(mostly me) have been wondering about a programming language called python. yes python. sounds scary but its just abotu the same as javascript. simple and fun.
+ some of us.(mostly me) have been wondering about a programming language called python. yes python. sounds scary but its just about the same as javascript. simple and fun.
  # javascript
  Really imple language. just amke a function and tell it what the functin does to a variable (var)